recolic/microsoft-intune-archlinux/README.md

 Run `journalctl | grep intune-agent | grep Reporting` to check what is intune-agent telling intune-portal.
 If you already updated `/etc/os-release` but intune-portal is not updated, please run `systemctl enable --user --now intune-agent.timer` manually.

-- intune-agent: Failed to checkin with intune.
+- intune-portal: Failed to checkin with intune.
 Failed updating device inventory details with Intune: Unexpected failure: Bad request (Error code 308)

 TODO...

+- intune-portal: Failed to checkin with intune.
+Failed updating device inventory details with Intune: Unexpected failure: Bad request (Error code 400)

+That's a server side bug. mitmproxy shows, your `device_id` is in a bad state so you must clear intune-portal data to get a new device id.
+HTTP response is `... detail: Device validation failed ...`

+Follow `How to clear intune-portal data?` to get a new `device_id` and try again.

 - intune-portal says not compliant: Sync your device with Intune